crazyhottommy/The-world-of-faculty/README.md

 * [writing in sciences stanford online course](https://www.coursera.org/learn/sciwrite/)
 * [typeset](https://www.typeset.io/) Adhering to fuzzy journal guidelines is every researcher's nightmare.
 Not anymore!
 Introducing Typeset - an intelligent editor that lets you automatically format or re-format to over 14,000 journals with 100% compliance.
 No fuss.
 And that's just the beginning...
+* [how to write a K99](https://k99.sbamin.com/) by Samir Amin (my good buddy).
+Go and check out this treasure.
+* [seeking the k99](https://timoast.github.io/blog/seeking-the-k99/) a blog post by Tim Stuart.
 * [citeomatic](http://labs.semanticscholar.org/citeomatic/) find other relative citations you may miss.

 * How to write a proposal